 |Virginia Western Community College||Roanoke||$5,093||$3,208||0%||0%|

 Graduate Business Schools in Virginia

 Our list contains 16 accredited schools that offer graduate business degrees in Virginia.
-This includes the Darden School of Business at the University of Virginia, which offers an MBA program that perennially ranks in the top 20 in the nation.
+This includes the Darden School of Business at the University of Virginia, which offers an MBA program that perennially ranks in the nation’s top 20.
 Naturally, this is also (by far) the most expensive graduate-level business program in the state at $116,300 for tuition and fees.
-The University of Richmond ($65,000) and College of William and Mary ($63,000) are a distant second and third in terms of cost; all of the other schools are under $50,000.
+The University of Richmond ($65,000) and College of William and Mary ($63,000) are a distant second and third in cost; all of the other schools are under $50,000.
 The overall average tuition is around $42,600, or $36,300 if the Darden School is excluded.
 There are five schools under $25,000, with the lowest Longwood University at just over $20,000.

-We have average admission GMAT scores for 12 of the schools, which mostly range from 400 to 590.
-The two schools above the latter figure are the University of Richmond (590) and University of Virginia (715).
-Ten schools have a percentage of full-time faculty with doctorate degrees in the 70% to 95% range; Shenandoah University, interestingly, is at 100%.
+We have average admission GMAT scores for 12 schools, which mostly range from 400 to 590.
+The two schools above the latter figure are the University of Richmond (590) and the University of Virginia (715).
+Ten schools have a percentage of full-time faculty with doctorate degrees in the 70% to 95% range; Shenandoah University boasts 100% faculty with doctoral degrees.